ABOUT THE RAMSAY CENTRE

 ABOUT SUMMER SCHOOL

-The Ramsay Centre is hosting a small summer program in January 2019.
-Our first Summer program in conjunction with a university partner in2020/ 2021.
-It is expected that the students will hear lectures and attend seminars on various aspects of western civilisation including some of its great texts (which they will read from).
+The Ramsay Centre hosted it’s first summer program in January 2019 where students heard lectures and attended seminars on various aspects of western civilisation including some of its great texts (which they read from).

-The students will participate in rich discussion sessions throughout the Summer School.
+The students participated in rich discussion sessions throughout the Summer School.

 ABOUT PUBLIC OUTREACH PROGRAMS